 The Incal is one of those comic stories that have taken on legendary status, especially among comic creators.
 First released as six volumes in French, it’s considered the highlight of Moebius’ career.
 Printed in English several times, notably by Epic and Graphitti Designs in the 1980s and most recently Humanoids.
 In fact, a deluxe oversized slipcased edition was the relaunch book for Humanoids U.S. and quickly sold out, prompting a hardcover in their standard size.

-January 2013 saw the release of the first volume “published in its original colors and in the deluxe, limited & numbered (here 999 copies only), super-oversized (12 x 16 inches) format”; wow.
+January 2013 saw the release of the first volume “published in its original colours and in the deluxe, limited & numbered (here 999 copies only), super-oversized (12 x 16 inches) format”; wow.
 I was on the fence about the whole thing, since I already have The Incal in Graphitti Designs hardcover and the latest Humanoids collected hardcover.
 Plus it was $79.99 for 48 pages!
 But I love limited edition hardcovers, especially oversized, and these were limited to 999 copies each and individually numbered.

 It took me until a con perusing in May that I flipped through one and bit the bullet, once I had negotiated a sweet deal from the seller.
 I quickly put my order in for the rest at my local comic shop, since they’re not readily available online and I have a great discount there, and patiently waited for each volume until the final release last week.